georgeflanagin/anagrammatic/README.md

 ```

 The ordering of the letters in alignment with the frequency of letters in
-English reduces the magnitude of the composite numbers that represent the
+English reduces the magnitude of the composite numbers that represent
 options, although experience has shown that because the factors of the
 large composite numbers are comparatively small, the `divmod` operation goes
-quickly.
+quickly even with a less optimized mapping.
 For example, our test phrase (`embrace inclusivity`) evaluates to
 **695823563878969513260**, which is greater than **2**<sup>69</sup>, whereas a word
 like `race` which might be a component of an anagram evaluate to only **870**,
 not even **2**<sup>10</sup>.